 The Schedule View workset is currently owned by another Revit user and therefore the Sticky cannot be edited at this time.

-The worksheet field displays the name of the worksheet (or tab), within the specified Excel file, that is displayed by the Sticky.
+The page/worksheet field displays either the page number or the name of the worksheet (or tab), within the specified source file.
 If the name of the worksheet is changed within Excel the Sticky will not be able to be updated until the worksheet field is changed.
 Use the Update From button to modify the worksheet selection.

 The worksheet region field displays the name of the named region available within the specified worksheet.
 This defines the area within the worksheet that will be imported into Revit.
 If the name of the worksheet region is changed within Excel, the Sticky will not be able to be updated until the worksheet region field is changed.
 Use the Update From button to modify the worksheet region.